hhchuang-ai/cs230-final-project/README.md

 ```
 * If we set `--light` to **True** in training phase, we also need to set up  `--light` to **True** in test phase.

+## Tools
+resize.py: resize the image to be 256 with jpeg format.
+resizePng.py: resize the image to be 256 with png format.
+getLoss.py: sieze the statistic data of loss from output log.

 ## Citation
 If you find this code useful for your research, please cite Junho Kim's paper: